Seattle 'vaccine' peddler arrested for selling untested Covid-19 drug, days after someone he injected is hospitalized

 In that same interview, Stine admitted to injecting himself and several others, including his own son who was a minor at the time.
 He would not disclose how many shots he administered.

-Stine unknowingly made contact with undercover investigators from the the Food and Drug Administration's Office of Criminal Investigation last April, offering to travel to Oregon and California to "vaccinate" the agents' family members.
+Stine unknowingly made contact with undercover investigators from the the Food and Drug Administration's Office of Criminal Investigations last April, offering to travel to Oregon and California to "vaccinate" the agents' family members.

 Later that month, Stine was hit with a cease and desist from Washington Attorney General Bob Ferguson.
 But he didn't stop there.